 '''

-qstat -QfWbigdisplay

-the flags list would contain

 qstat -Q -f -W bigdisplay

 '''

 The operands list contains all other command line arguments following the flags.
 There will always be at least one element in operands because if no operands are typed by the user, the default destination or server name is used.
 The objects list contains all the information retrieved from the server(s) so the Tcl interpreter can run once to format the entire output.
 This list has the same number of elements as the operands list.
 Each element is another list with two elements.